Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-22-22 - Intro to Threads.md

 ### Optional 2
 New abstraction: **Thread**

 Threads are like process but threads share an address space and resources.
-A process can have many thread.
+A single process can have many threads.

-Now we can split up tasks via threads but they can communicate through shared address space.
+Now we can split up tasks via threads and they can communicate through a shared address space.

-The OS will protect **processes** from each other.

 Example of Thread usage:
 For a web browser there can be a thread to: